All Episodes

 It's okay for these guys to take junkets on these very planes, by the way.

-It's okay for them to take junkets or campaign trips as long as they only pay first class fare.
+It's okay for them to take junkets or campaign trips as long as they only pay first-class fare.

-But let me just pick a number, and if I'm wrong, I'll apologize later.
+And if I'm wrong, I'll apologize later.

-But let's say the DOCs of a per hour of a citation 10 are um, let's say 2,000, $2,500.
+But let's say the DOCs per hour of a Citation 10 are, let's say, $2,000, $2,500.

 It may even be higher.

-A Gulf Stream 4, Gulf Stream $550, the direct operating costs back when the gas was four bucks a gallon for cars, it got up to $3,500 in some cases $4,000.
+A Gulfstream 4, Gulfstream 550, the direct operating costs back when the gas was $4 a gallon for cars, it got up to $3,500, in some cases, $4,000.

-If you go charter one, you're gonna pay $5,000 an hour.
+If you go charter one, you're going to pay $5,000 an hour.

 Members of Congress can fly on these things.